kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 While not tested with other tank sensors, SeeLevelRepeater should work well with them as long as the TANKS display doesn't get too crowded.

 Innitially, I was told that SeeLevel reports one tank approximately every 1-2 seconds.
 A complete scan of all tanks takes up to 3-8 seconds.
 However I discovered tanks can be reported much more rapidly.
 Too fast actually for my original design, so it's been rewritten to use a dBus signal handler to process each tank (aka /FluidType) from the SeeLevel dBus object.
+The latest change added a second signal handler for /Level changes.

 The GUI also needs changes in order to hide the SeeLevel tank information.
 The files are OverviewMobile.qml and TileTank.qml